How to sort your household waste

 - vegetable peelings, tea bags, food scraps (due to risk of compost becoming infected with e.g. salmonella, picked up from kitchen surfaces).

-Please DO NOT place the following items in your BROWN bin (these items should be taken to either of the Recycling Centres at Pottery Street or Kirn Drive.
-See Contacts on this page for more information on opening times and restrictions etc.):
+Please DO NOT place the following items in your BROWN bin (these items should be taken to either of the Recycling Centre at Pottery Street):

 - garden tools